andreffs18/dotfiles/README.md

 ```shell
 $ bash -c "`curl -fsSL https://raw.githubusercontent.com/andreffs18/dotfiles/master/reset.sh`"
 ```
-> Note that this will only delete the ~/.dotfiles folder and all symlinks.
+> Note that this will only delete the `~/.dotfiles` folder and all symlinks.
 All installed apps will still be installed.

+As this was tested on a macOS Sierra (10.12), I notice that the installation will partially fail since some apps are only available from macOS High Sierra (10.13).
+Make sure you have you're mac updated before running this.

 ## Functionality
 - Focus functionality ```$ focus``` to start a 25 minute pomodoro + focus screen + spotify platlist + turn off notifications.